-Dress No. Occasions on which to be worn Description of Dress Articles to be worn optionally or when ordered 1 Ceremonial Blue Ceremonial duties.
+Dress No. Occurrences on which to be worn Description of Dress Articles to be worn optionally or when ordered 1 Ceremonial Blue Ceremonial duties.
 On Sundays in harbour.
 On shore leave on Sundays when caps, and, in the case of the Band Service, serge tunics are to be worn.
 White Cap, serge tunic, tweed trousers, white web belt, white gloves, medals, gold chevrons and badges.
 Senior N.C.O.s-Sashes.
 Band Service and Buglers-Blue cloth tunic, buff belt and band equipment.
-Buglers-Dress cord, royal.
+Buglers-Dress cords, royal.
 Helmet when ordered.
 Black shoes and blue socks-optional for walking out.
 Brown leather gloves-optional for Senior N.C.O.s for walking out.
 2 Undress Minor ceremonial.
 On Sundays when at sea and by dutymen in harbour on weekdays.
 Walking out and shore leave on weekdays.
 On draft between ships and units in U.K. (See also No. 3 Dress.)
 As for No. 1 except:- Band Service to wear serge tunic.
 No medals or white gloves.
 Black shoes and blue socks-optional for walking out.
-Brown leather gloves-optional for all Senior N.C.O.s when walking out and by Senior N.C.O.s of the Band Service when on duty.
+R.S.M., Q.M.S., Staff Band-masters, Bugler Quarter-master Sergeants, Band-masters, and Drum and Bugle Majors may wear brown leather gloves when on duty.
+All Senior N.C.O.s may wear brown leather gloves when walking out in this dress.
 3 Drill Routine duties and training.
 As alternative to No. 2 Dress for baggage parties and drafts in U.K. at C.O.s discretion.
 Cap, serge tunic and tweed or serge trousers, red chevrons and badges.
 Web belt.
-Blue beret when specially ordered.
+Beret when specially ordered.
 3A Battledress Military training ashore and afloat, and active service ashore.
 Beret, khaki battledress.
 Web belt.
 Khaki chevrons and badges.
-See Amplifying Orders.
 3B Shirt Sleeve Order Ashore in U.K. only, in hot weather, as ordered.
 Beret, khaki flannel shirt, khaki battledress trousers, web belt, white tape chevrons.
 Cap and tweed or serge trousers when ordered.
+Corps pattern belt may be worn in place of web belt at Senior Officer's discretion.
 4 Night clothing When off duty and after working hours ashore and afloat.
 Bad weather afloat.
-Blue beret, serge tunic, tweed or serge trousers.
+Beret, serge tunic, tweed or serge trousers.
 N.C.O.s-Red chevrons.
-6 Ceremonial Khaki Drill In place of No. 1 in hot weather.
+6 Ceremonial Khaki Drill In place of No 1. in hot weather.
 White cap, khaki drill tunic and trousers, white web belt, khaki on khaki drill chevrons, medals.
 Senior N.C.O.s-Sashes.
 Buglers-Dress cords, royal.
 Band Service-Buff belt and band equipment.
 Helmet when ordered.
 Black shoes-optional for walking out.
-6A Khaki Drill In hot weather as ordered.
-White cap, khaki drill tunic and trousers, white web belt, khaki on khaki drill chevrons, medal ribbons.
-Senior N.C.O.s-Sashes.
-Buglers-Dress cords, royal.
-Band Service-Buff belt and band equipment.
-Black shoes optional for walking out.